 Consult a Palm Coast Swimming Pool Injury Lawyer Today

 Have you or someone you love been hurt in a swimming pool accident?
-The Palm Coast swimming pool accident attorneys of Chiumento Dwyer Hertel Grant are here to help you get the compensation you are owed if you were harmed by the negligent actions of a property owner or HOA.
+The Palm Coast swimming pool accident attorneys of Chiumento Law, PLLC are here to help you get the compensation you are owed if you were harmed by the negligent actions of a property owner or HOA.

 Our attorneys have extensive experience helping swimming pool accident victims and their families pursue compensation after preventable pool injuries.
 No amount of compensation will make up for the loss of a loved one in a pool accident.
 But a personal injury lawsuit or wrongful death lawsuit can focus attention on a safety problem and prevent others from drowning or being injured.
 Our legal team can help you pursue compensation for your loved one’s injury or death, even if you have already reported a swimming pool accident to the HOA’s insurance company.

 For a free, no-obligation consultation about your case, contact an experienced member of our legal team at (386)237-6899, fill out a contact form, or chat with us live on our website today.
 We have been helping accident victims like you since 1973, and we’re ready to help you seek justice.